dezyne/community/README.md

 # Armours

 [The Errors and armours page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/Error_situations_and_armours) describes error situations for which armouring could be applied and provides examples of such Armours.
+By now this information has become part of a tutorial at the Verum Website so you can find the latest status there.

 # Dezyne meets Unity

-[DezyneMeetsUnity](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezyneMeetsUnity) describes a tutorial for building a link between a controlling server in dezyne and a client in Unity (3D virtualization platform).
+[DezyneMeetsUnity](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezyneMeetsUnity) describes a tutorial for building a link between a controlling server in Dezyne and a client in Unity (3D virtualization platform) communicating via Websockets.

 # DezynePatterns